Learning Recommendations: None

 General Description: In this course, juniors focus on refining analytical skills in reading, writing and thinking.
 Through a study of American literature, students examine a wide variety of themes.
 Students further develop skills in vocabulary, grammar, mechanics and usage, oral communication, presentation and research skills through analytical essays, poetry, narratives and debate.

-Skills-based according to Washington State Learning Standards for English Language Arts.
+Content: Skills-based according to Washington State Learning Standards for English Language Arts.
 The skills build from skills developed sophomore year and include but are not limited to: reading comprehension; informational and complex narrative reading; analysis of story elements; use and understanding and literary devices; analysis of informational and expository text; making predictions and inferences and understanding for text organizational structures.
 Further writing skills include: analysis and selection strategies for planning writing; use of multiple drafts and editing; collaboration and group evaluation; writing to varied audiences, voices, forms and genres; and the use of organizational structures.